 In the process of trying to travel mega distances over rugged terrain in relatively short periods of time, and also trying to somehow enjoy that experience, Skurka helped to define light-and-fast backcountry travel.
 His typical 3-season pack cumulatively weighs between 8 and 10 pounds, sans food and water; and he regularly logs 30+ miles per day, even off-trail.

 When not hiking, Skurka occasionally dabbles in ultra-running.
-In his first and only 100-mile run, the prestigious Leadville Trail 100 and third in Run Rabbit Run, as well as multiple 100k, 50-mile, and 50k races.
-His PR for the Grand Canyon Rim-to-Rim-to-Rim, which is 42 miles long and features 21,420 feet of elevation gain & loss, is 8 hrs 2 min.
+He has run two 100-mile races, placing second in the renowned Leadville Trail 100 and third in Run Rabbit Run, as well as multiple 100k, 50-mile, and 50k races.
+His PR for the Grand Canyon Rim-to-Rim-to-Rim, which is 42 miles long and features 21,420 feet of vertical change, is 8 hrs 2 min.

 While his trips and PR’s are quantitatively noteworthy, Skurka finds much more motivation in the qualitative experience.
 It’s not about covering miles, being the first, or conquering Nature — rather, for Skurka it’s about stepping outside his comfort zone, and learning about himself and the lands through which he travels.
 At times the experiences are uncomfortable, stressful, and even frightening—but the resulting personal growth is ultimately worthwhile.